vercona/mvp-monorepo/styles/README.md

 Limitation:
 1. at the component boundary, its hard to set an arbitrary depth and have the components children update their relative depths.
+2. may be difficult to use 3rd part component libs and incorporate depth based styling

-atm the best way to overcome that is to pass a depth prop and have children increment on it... there is a benefit to handling depth manually in that you can choose when and where the depth is incremented.
+atm the best way to overcome the component boundary issue is to pass a depth prop and have children increment on it... there is a benefit to handling depth manually in that you can choose when and where the depth is incremented.
 For example, you may not want `<p></p>` to automatically increment. may be possible to create a global [directive](https://docs.solidjs.com/references/api-reference/special-jsx-attributes/use_) or compile-time helper.